secretgraph/secretgraph/README.md

 -   implement form with send for Message
 -   if type=Message switch strings to Inbox, Send
 -   find way how Messages sent can be differed from messages received
--   contents handler for bigger list of contents